I had an experience that I think underscores the experience of every single one of us. And, it’s about sex, intimacy, and therapy.

 Customer Service Rep: “Oh.
 Yes.
 I’m sorry, ma’am, the reason that this isn’t getting posted is that you have the words “better sex” in your job description, and we don’t really allow for that.
 The system will automatically kick it out.”

 Me: “Really, because the term better sex is in there?”
 (Said with annoyance).
-I took a deep breath and then said, “Okay, well, what about if we change the language a little bit – what about if we change it to something about improve your sex life – would that be something that’s allowed in the job description?”
+I took a deep breath and then said, “Okay, well, what about if we change the language a little bit – what about if we change it to something about improving your sex life – would that be something that’s allowed in the job description?”

 Customer Service Rep: “Um, no, no, that’s not going to be allowed either.”